EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/Appendix/App-Team-Org.md

 | Assignment leader:  | Coordinates the team's work on a given assignment to Canvas before the due date                                                           |
 | Project monitor:    | Tracks the team's progress relative to the project schedule (Gantt chart) and keeps team members apprised of deadlines and project status |

-•	Change roles after each project sub-process
+•	Change roles after each project sub-process<br>
-•	Roles will rotate in a rolling fashion
+•	Roles will rotate in a rolling fashion<br>
-•	Hold each other accountable and ask for/provide help when necessary
+•	Hold each other accountable and ask for/provide help when necessary<br>
-•	If someone is falling behind, have an honest conversation and discuss solutions
+•	If someone is falling behind, have an honest conversation and discuss solutions<br>
-•	Reminders in communication channels about due dates and milestones/check Canvas regularly
+•	Reminders in communication channels about due dates and milestones/check Canvas regularly<br>
-•	Technical responsibilities will be assigned based on what is most relevant to each individuals strengths and/or subsystem
+•	Technical responsibilities will be assigned based on what is most relevant to each individuals strengths and/or subsystem<br>

 ## Team Coordination & Accountability